anarub/Getting-and-Cleaning-Data-Course-Project/README.md

 More tidy up.

 ##Q4
-Names of columns were changed to be more meaningful; these were based on the data readme.
+Names of columns were changed to be more meaningful; these were based on the data "readme" file.

 ##Q5
 Creates a new dataframe from the calculted mean of each subject (30) and acitivity (6) being 180 rows in total (30 X 6).